The Amino Acid Of Tranquility – Powerful Benefits to the Body and Mind

 The results not only showed a lowering of all health parameters that could lead to diabetes but also reduced the amount of energy the body consumed.
 It’s not improbable that those who take l-tryptophan over the long-term may experience more satisfying energy levels over time, simply as a result of a healthier, more harmonious metabolism, though research needs to explore this.

-L-TRYPTOPHAN COULD POSSIBLY HELP WITH WEIGHT PROBLEMS
+HELP WITH WEIGHT PROBLEMS

 The connection here is clear: better metabolism often means healthier, more average weight, whatever that may mean depending on the individual.